Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Results

+There are three things to note here.
+1. Steps in lines 15-16 are optional since other criteria can be used such as the number of iterations or the CPU time; 2.
+The value of $q(\lambda^k)$ is still needed (line 1) to obtain a valid lower bound.
+To obtain $q(\lambda^k)$, all subproblems are solved optimally for a given value of multipliers $\lambda^k$.
+The frequency of the search for the value $q(\lambda^k)$ is determined based on criteria as stated in point 1 above; 3.
+The search for feasible solutions is explained below.

+\textbf{Search for Feasible Solutions.} Due to non-convexities caused by discrete variables, the relaxed constraints are generally not satisfied through coordination, even at convergence.
+Heuristics are thus inevitable, yet, they are the last step of the feasible-solution search procedure.
+Throughout all examples considered, following \cite{Bragin19} (as discussed in Section \ref{OnlineMethods}), $l_1$-absolute-value penalties penalizing constraint violations are considered.
+After the total constraint violation reaches a small threshold value, a few subproblem solutions obtained by the Lagrangian Relaxation method are perturbed, e.g., see heuristics within accompanying CPLEX codes within \cite{Bragin19} to automatically select which subproblem solutions are to be adjusted to eliminate the constraint violation to obtain a solution feasible with respect to the overall problem.

-\section{Numerical Testing}
+\subsection{Numerical Testing}

-In this Section, a series of examples is considered to test different aspects of the method.
-In Example 1, a small example with known optimal dual solutions ($\lambda^*$) is considered to demonstrate convergence of multipliers.
-In Example 2, a medium-size generalized assignment problem with 10 machines and 400 jobs is considered to demonstrate the increase of the dual values as well as the decrease of the ``level'' values.
-In Example 3, large-scale instances of the generalized assignment problem with 20, 40 and 80 machines and 1600 jobs are considered to demonstrate efficiency, scalability and competitiveness of the method with respect to the best results available thus far in the literature.
-The new method is implemented within CPLEX 12.10 by using a Dell Precision laptop Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz with installed memory (RAM) of 32.0 GB.
+In this subsection, a series of examples are considered to illustrate different aspects of the SLBLR method.
+In Example \ref{SmallEx}, a small example with known corresponding optimal Lagrangian multipliers is considered to test the new method as well as to compare how fast Lagrangian multipliers approach their optimal values as compared to Surrogate Lagrangian Relaxation \cite{SLR} and to Incremental Subgradient \cite{Nedic01} methods.
+In Example \ref{Example:Ex_GAP}, large-scale instances of generalized assignment problems (GAPs) of types D and E with 20, 40, and 80 machines and 1600 jobs from the OR-library (\href{https://www-or.amp.i.kyoto-u.ac.jp/members/yagiura/gap/}{https://www-or.amp.i.kyoto-u.ac.jp/members/yagiura/gap/}) are considered to demonstrate efficiency, scalability, robustness, and competitiveness of the method with respect to the best results available thus far in the literature.
+In Example \ref{JSS}, a stochastic version of a job-shop scheduling problem instance with 127 jobs and 19 machines based on \cite{Luh93} is tested.
+In Example \ref{pharma}, two instances of pharmaceutical scheduling with 30 and 60 product orders, 17 processing units, and 6 stages based on \cite{Kopanos10} are tested.

+For Examples \ref{SmallEx} and \ref{Example:Ex_GAP}, SLBLR is implemented within CPLEX 12.10 by using a Dell Precision laptop Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz with 16 cores and installed memory (RAM) of 32.0 GB.
+For Examples \ref{JSS} and \ref{pharma}, SLBLR is implemented within CPLEX 12.10 by using a server Intel(R) Xeon(R) Gold 6248R CPU @ 3.00GHz with 48 cores and installed memory (RAM) of 192.0 GB.

-\subsection{Example 1: Demonstration of Convergence of Multipliers Based on a Small Example with Known Optimal Multipliers.}
+\subsubsection{Demonstration of Convergence of Multipliers Based on a Small Example with Known Optimal Multipliers.}